Home » Best Time to Visit » Istanbul in 2025: When’s the Ideal Time to Go?

 View of the Galata tower Istanbul.

-The tourist season mirrors the soar in temperature as summer makes its presence felt in Istanbul.
+The tourist season mirrors the soaring temperature as summer is felt in Istanbul.
 Istanbul in May is a favourite time among locals to step outside and enjoy the pleasantly warm climate, as the sun isn’t scorching.
 This is the perfect time to wander around the city and take in its magnificence.
 You shouldn’t miss the chance to visit Galata Tower Istanbul to witness a breathtaking bird’s eye view of the city.
 May in Istanbul is fantastic for a wide range of tourists.
 Parks and open spaces like Gulhane Park, Belgrad Forest, and Ataturk Arboretum invite families to enjoy.
 Also, the comfortable temperatures are perfect for long days of exploring historical landmarks and cultural sites.

 June (16°C to 26°C)